hedigardi/NordicTax/README.md

 ## CI

 GitHub Actions workflow is available at `.github/workflows/ci.yml`.
-It runs typecheck, build, tests, and dashboard build on push and pull requests.
+It runs typecheck, build, tests, and web build on push and pull requests.

 ## Netlify Deployment